Ali-Mikael/Pen-testing/h4-cert.md

 **Objective**
 - Submit a comment that calls out the `alert` function when the blog post is viewed

+## Storing Malicious Data
-Recall that in `stored XSS` the malicious script comes from the website's database.
-In this case the provided comment is not validated or encoded properly, so we can type almost anything we'd like and the website will store it as is in the database, everytime someone visits the blog post and the comments are loaded the script will run.
+Recall that in `stored XSS` the malicious script can come from the website's own database.
+In this case the provided comment is not validated or encoded properly, so we can input almost anything we'd like and the website will store it as is in the database.
+Every time someone visits the blog post and the comments are loaded -> the script will run.

 We type in the following:
 ```html